 Businesses in Vietnam can register to sell with Tiki online.
 There is an extensive fee schedule with commissions ranging from 0.5% to 18%, depending on the product category.

 Tiki has a cross-border selling program for international companies, where sellers send orders to a designated third party logistics company who handle shipping to Vietnam and the customer.

 Other online marketplaces in Southeast Asia

-Bukalapak is the fourth largest online marketplace in Indonesia with 26.4 million monthly visits, behind Shopee, Tokopedia and Lazada.
+Bukalapak is the third largest online marketplace in Indonesia with 30 million monthly visits, behind Tokopedia and Shopee, with Lazada narrowly behind.
 It was founded in 2010 and is a pure-play online marketplace with no retail operation of its own.
-Bukalapak has over six million sellers and 70 million active users, and processes an average of two million transactions per day.
+Bukalapak has over six million sellers and 90 million active users, and processes an average of two million transactions per day.

 Sendo is an online marketplace in Vietnam, and part of IT services group FPT Corporation.
 It was launched in 2012 and sells products across most categories including fashion, homewares and electronics.
 Sendo has a general marketplace open to all of its 500,000 sellers and SenMall for branded products with guaranteed authenticity.